uberscott/disney-lean-back/README.md

 My feeling was that a rushed implementation of the desired navigation I described would have resulted in visible bugs during the presentation creating a more frustrating experience than the solution I ultimately supplied.

-If I was working on this project in a production capacity I would simply take the time to iron out all the bugs for the technique that provided the best user experience.
+If I was working on this project in a production capacity I would take the time to iron out all the bugs for the technique that provided the best user experience.

 ### MISSING FEATURE - SET TITLES
-One of the requirements in the doc was to have TITLES for the sets (they are called 'sets' in the json and rendered as Rows in the UX.)
+This requirement was not explicitly written out but seems implied by an image supplied in the assignment which is: to have TITLES for the sets (they are called 'sets' in the json and rendered as Rows in the UX.)

 When I began this project I started with one opengl crate which I couldn't get working, then move to a crate called 'glium.'
 During the process of working with glium I discovered that the maintainer discontinued the glium project, but everything was working so I kept going...